jsphpndr/resource-bahamas/README.md

 ## Podcasts
 ### In The Industry
+* [Shop Talk Show](https://shoptalkshow.com) - A Tasty Treats Podcast for Web Developers.
-* [Shop Talk Show](https://shoptalkshow.com) - A weekly podcast about just building websites from Dave Rupert and Chris Coyier.
+* [Syntax](https://syntax.fm) - A weekly podcast about just building websites from Dave Rupert and Chris Coyier.
-* [Syntax](https://syntax.fm) - A Tasty Treats Podcast for Web Developers.
+* [a16z Podcast](https://a16z.simplecast.com/) - The a16z Podcast discusses tech and culture trends, news, and the future – especially as ‘software eats the world’.
+* [Software Engineering Daily](https://softwareengineeringdaily.com/) - Technical interviews about software topics.

 ### Developer Stories
 * [CodeNewbie](https://www.codenewbie.org/podcast) - Stories from people on their coding journey.